When deploying the Primex OneVue Sync Bluetooth at your facility, be sure to complete the following steps.

 To log in to OneVue, from a web browser go to https://console.primexonevue.com

-When the OneVue account was created by Primex, the primary contact provided was assigned to the account Admin Role.
+When your OneVue account was created by Primex, the primary contact provided was assigned to the account Admin Role.
 If other staff will be assisting with the deployment, add them to your OneVue account and assign them to an Admin Role.

 To add users, go to Admin > Users and add new users.

 During install, each Sync Bluetooth device receives and synchronizes its time to the New Clock Time Zone set in the profile of a Bridge.
 By default, is set the account time zone.

-To verify the account time zone, go to Admin > Edit - your account name and verify the time zone.
+To verify the account time zone, go to Admin > Edit - your account name > view the time zone.

 Provide your facility's designated NTP Servers.
 It's recommended to provide three valid NTP Servers to ensure a reasonable level of accuracy and failover purposes.
 A Bridge connects to a NTP Server to obtain UTC time and sends UTC time to clocks over the Sync Bluetooth mesh network.
 A clock synchronizes received UTC time to its time zone offset and DST rules.

 To enter the NTP Servers, go to Admin > Edit - your account name and enter the NTP Servers.

-Create a Network Profile for each Ethernet network a Bridge will connect to at your facility.
+Create a Network Profile for each network a Bridge will connect to at your facility.

 To create a Network Profile, go to Devices > Networks > select + New.

-A Bridge is required to be assigned to a network profile, allowing its to obtain time from its NTP time source and send data to and download settings from OneVue.
+A Bridge is required to be assigned to a network profile, allowing it to obtain time from its NTP time source and send data to and download settings from OneVue.

 This phase can be skipped if the Bridge will connect to a PoE or Ethernet network with DHCP.

 At the time an order is placed, either Device Preconfiguration or OWDC configuration is selected.

 Device Preconfiguration: completed online from OneVue before an order is shipped from Primex.
 The OneVue account ID and settings provided are configured into each Bridge and labeled by Primex.